quantum-proximity-gateway/desktop-app/README.md

 > NOTE: For proper command execution, you must run it on a GNOME-based GUI (any flavour of Linux e.g. Kali-Linux)

+## Running

+- Ensure ollama is running and active

+- Run the built application

 ---

 <br />